cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

    to hot and your carbonator is made of plastic it might melt!)
 5. After carbonating the mate, add your sirup

-You could also add everything right away, but the suggar and lime juice will mess up your carbonator and it's really hard to clean afterwards!
+You could also add everything right away, but the suggar and lemon juice will mess up your carbonator and it's really hard to clean afterwards!